saihgupr/HomeAssistantTimeMachine/homeassistant-time-machine/README.md

 ## What's New!

-*   **Show Only Snapshots with Changes:** New toggle in settings to filter the snapshot list, showing only backups that contain changes compared to your current live configuration.
-Works per-tab (automations, scripts, lovelace, etc.) and also filters the items list to show only changed/deleted entries.
+*   **Show Changed Only:** New toggle in settings to filter the snapshot list, showing only backups that contain changed or deleted items compared to your current live configuration.
+Works per-tab and filters both the snapshot list and items list.
 *   **Multi-language Support:** Available in English, Spanish, German, French, Dutch, and Italian.
 *   **Docker Images & Docker Compose:** Automated Docker image builds are now published on GHCR, and `compose.yaml` is included for easy one-command deployment.
 *   **Ingress Support:** Full support for Home Assistant ingress, allowing seamless access through the Home Assistant UI without port forwarding.